 In addition to the 5 core papers, to major in accounting you need to complete the elective paper Business Information Systems (15 points) and choose 1 elective paper from the list below, or from elsewhere in the university:

-From 2013 if you wish to become a chartered accountant and gain admission into the NZICA you only need to complete a 3-year programme of academic study.
+From 2013 if you wish to become a chartered accountant and gain admission into CA ANZ you only need to complete a 3-year programme of academic study.

 Graduates of the Bachelor of Business will be eligible to apply for CPA Australia (Certified Practising Accountants) membership provided core curriculum subjects are completed to meet academic requirements.

-Students should seek advice on the NZICA, CPA and ACCA pathway options.
+Students should seek advice from the professional bodies on membership and the above pathway options.

 Last updated: 20-Mar-2017 2.32pm